nyssabulkes/Springboard_Capstone_2/README.md

 <b>Approach:</b>

-I build a time-series model, step-by-step, incorporating each component of an ARIMA model separately to demonstrate how the final, full model is the best approach for approximating seats in a class.
+I build a time-series model, step-by-step, explaining the components of an ARIMA model separately to demonstrate how the final, full model is the best approach for approximating seats in a class.

 <b>Final Results:</b>

 <b>Files:</b>

-ENGL101_enrollment_2134-2184.xlsx - As an example of an 100-level, entry course, this is the enrollment in ENGL101 between fall 2013 and fall 2018.
+ENGL101_enrollment_1881-2184.xlsx - As an example of an 100-level, entry course, this is the enrollment in ENGL101 between spring 1988 and fall 2018.